 Boston-Edison is designated as a Neighborhood Enterprise Zone.
 Under the Neighborhood Enterprise Zone plan, residents who have moved into the Boston-Edison Historic District since December 31, 1997, may be eligible for a Homestead Exemption which will reduce property taxes up to 35%.
 To obtain the credit, residents must apply for the exemption, and they are required to sign an affidavit stating they plan to make a minimum investment of $500 in the property after the date of issue.

-Taxes in Detroit are ordinarily about 67 mills, based on the taxable value (typically half the market value, as explained here).
+Taxes in Detroit are ordinarily about 68 mills, based on the taxable value (typically half the market value, as explained here).
 For new residents, the rate can be reduced through the Neighborhood Enterprise Zone initiative.
-In addition, the trade-off for higher taxes is that, in Boston Edison, the market values of homes are lower than for smaller homes outside Detroit.
-Buyers who are careful about this trade-off can offset higher taxes by lower mortgage payments in Boston-Edison, and thereby have the same (or lower) total cost as for a smaller, more expensive home elsewhere.
+In addition, the trade-off for higher taxes is that, in Boston-Edison, the taxable values of homes are far lower than for smaller homes outside Detroit.
+If you're thinking about moving, check the actual taxable value and mortgage payments, and compare to smaller, more expensive homes elsewhere.

 If you're not ready to buy, there are occasionally homes to rent in Boston-Edison.
 However, HBEA does not keep track of these homes.
 If you're considering renting, remember that Boston-Edison's R-1 zoning prevents "rooming-house" style rental arrangements.
 In addition, homes for rent must be licensed and inspected by the city, so ask your prospective landlord to show you the certificate of occupancy for the home.